Algebraic-Programming/ALP/docs/Development.md

    even if it runs counter rule #3-- but not if it would spread over more than two lines;

-2. OpenMP pragmas may ignore rule #6-- they may follow regular tab-based indentation instead;
+2. OpenMP pragmas and compiler warning suppressions may ignore rule #6-- they may follow regular tab-based indentation instead;

 3. the 80-character limit is not strictly enforced.
 For example, an OpenMP macro of 83 characters on a single line is better readable than when split over